Valbou/Python_API_Consumer/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/valbou/python_api_consumer/badge)](https://www.codefactor.io/repository/github/valbou/python_api_consumer)

 This API consumer was originally created to easily consume a Django REST Framework API from a PyQT application on a Raspberry Pi.
-This, with the goal to achieve this in a similar way to Django ORM use.
+This, with the goal to achieve this in a similar way that Django ORM use.

 __With Python_API_Consumer, you can consume easily numerous API from any provider, in a easier way than a query a database.__
 Nothing to learn, nothing to configure, you can just use it as shown below.